-If kayaking and tubing aren’t exciting enough and you still want to spend a day out on the water, whitewater rafting might be your next hobby.
-You can start slow and steady with Pocono Whitewater’s family package, which takes you down an eight-mile stretch of water on the Lehigh River, where you’ll find Class I and Class II rapids.
-Or, if you’re more experienced, check out their Dam Release package, which ups the difficulty to Class II and Class III rapids on 12 miles of water through Lehigh Gorge State Park.
+If kayaking and tubing aren’t exciting enough, but you still want to spend a day out on the water, whitewater rafting might be your next hobby.
+You can start slow and steady with Pocono Whitewater’s family package, which takes you down an eight-mile stretch of water on the Lehigh River, where you’ll find class I and II rapids.
+Or, if you’re more experienced, check out their Dam Release package, which ups the difficulty to class II and III rapids on 12 miles of water through Lehigh Gorge State Park.

 NASCAR fans, this one’s for you — and it’s technically still outdoors, right?
 Here, you’ll be able to hit the track at the famed Pocono Raceway, either driving a stock car or riding along in one.
 Or, if you’ve got a race car of your own, you can bring your baby on select dates and really open it up (note, though, that you must have completed a Stock Car Driving Experience within the last three years to be eligible).

 Aspiring or experienced equestrians on vacation in the Poconos are in luck at this Monroe County spot, which focuses on beginner and intermediate horseback riding.
 No experience is necessary to book a ride, which you’ll take on a wooded trail alongside an experienced, professional guide.
 And if you’ve got young ‘uns with you (as in under 7), fear not — they’ve also got pony rides.

 Things to do with kids in the Poconos

 These aren’t all exclusively for kids, but there’s plenty to keep smaller humans hungry for adventure busy.